Ayush-Shukla02/IntelliStream-Frontend/README.md

 ## ⚙️ PHASE 2 - Basic Enhancements ⚙️

-Proposing an approach leveraging user reviews for movies to integrate evolving user emotional states into recommendations.
+To gain a significant edge over existing recommender systems, Intellistream aims to integrate users' evolving emotional states when making content recommendations.
+Our strategy involves utilizing sentiment analysis on movie reviews to determine the emotional context of each film.
+By assessing a user's current mood, we will recommend movies that align with their emotional state.

 ### Judging Users Mood: